replicante-io/agents/README.md

 # Replicante Agents

+> :warning:
+>
+> This repository is deprecated.
+> Replacement agents implemented with the new Agent SDK have their own dedicated repositories.

 Replicante uses agents to interface with datastores.
 This repository stores the core rust agent framework as well official agents.